 Orchid Core VMS offers five different recording styles to choose from.
 These recording styles will impact video availability (as shown in the descriptions and table below).
+(Secondary streams are limited to the following recording styles: Continuous Recording without Motion Detection, and Proxy Only.)

 - Continuous Recording with Motion Detection: Orchid Core VMS will continuously record video from the camera and perform motion detection.
-This is the default and recommended setting. - Continuous Recording without Motion Detection: Orchid Core VMS will continuously record video from the camera, but will not perform motion detection.
+This is the default and recommended setting.
+(This recording style is not available on Secondary streams.) - Continuous Recording without Motion Detection: Orchid Core VMS will continuously record video from the camera, but will not perform motion detection.
 This option offers a modest reduction in CPU load on the Orchid Core VMS server. - Continuous Recording with Motion Adaptive Frame Rate: Orchid Core VMS will record at a higher frame rate while motion is detected, and a different (slower) frame rate while no motion is detected.
 These frame rates are user-selectable (as shown in the screenshot following the table).
-(Due to the way H264 compresses video, this recording style typically shows significant savings in disk usage only for inexpensive cameras with noisy sensors, or cameras in low-light environments.) - Proxy Only: Orchid Core VMS will provide live video from the camera but will not record video. - Recording Only When Motion Detected: Orchid Core VMS will only record video from the camera when motion is detected.
+(Due to the way H264 compresses video, this recording style typically shows significant savings in disk usage only for inexpensive cameras with noisy sensors, or cameras in low-light environments.)
+(This recording style is not available on Secondary streams.) - Proxy Only: Orchid Core VMS will provide live video from the camera but will not record video. - Recording Only When Motion Detected: Orchid Core VMS will only record video from the camera when motion is detected.
 This may result in a reduction in disk usage on the Orchid Core VMS server, however, motion detection accuracy may vary and result in video loss.
+(This recording style is not available on Secondary streams.)